rackerlabs/support-how-to/content/exchange/manually-configure-outlook-2010-for-email-hosted-on-exchange-2010.md

 product_url: exchange
 ---

-The following article will get your Microsoft Exchange 2010 Mailbox set up with your Microsoft Outlook 2010 email client.
-Let's take a look at the instructions below:
+This article describes how to set up your
+Microsoft Exchange 2010 mailbox to work with your
+Outlook 2010 email client.

 1\.
 Click the Windows Start button, select Control Panel, then select the Mail icon.

-Note: Depending on what version of Windows you're running, you may need to switch to Classic View to find the Mail icon or it may state 32-Bit.
-On Windows 7, in category view, you will find the Mail icon in the User Accounts category.

 ![](http://c965993.r93.cf2.rackcdn.com/(E%26A)Outlook2010ExchangeTwo.png)